Tutorials for Physics undergraduates consist of a group students who meet each week with their tutor for at least 50 minutes as follows:

 Following these meetings it is the responsibility of the student to email their tutor with a summary of what was discussed and any actions, which the Tutor will keep as a record.
 (Email will be used as the main mechanism for keeping a record of meetings until IT have completed work on a bespoke tile on the iExeter app.)

-The Personal Development Planning system is accessed via the Student Portal (MyExeter) or Student Records System (SRS).
+The Personal Development Planning system is accessed via the iExeter portal or Student Records System (SRS).
 The purpose of PDP is for students to improve their capacity to understand what and how they are learning, and to review, plan and take responsibility for their own learning.

 All students are encouraged to use the structure provided by Exeter's ePDP system and construct a 'Progress File'.
 Undergraduates are supported in this process by, and have an annual appraisal meeting with, their personal tutor.